Czajnikowski/Czajnikowski.github.io/_posts/2017-04-29-dont-be-scared-of-subquery.md

 }
 {% endhighlight %}

+So `city` is a property of the `Address` entity.
+Additionally single contact can have multiple addresses - they are all placed in the `addresses` relation.

-This is exactly the situation where a predicate with a `SUBQUERY` comes handy and is the best possible performance-wise solution (see comparison of results using two other ways you can have).
-But `SUBQUERY` for many people is an obscure thing and no one really knows how does it work, right?
-Actually the concept behind it is very simple - `SUBQUERY` is a kind of an inner loop (or an inner filter) that works deep down in the Core Data stack to work out a set of objects that match a given criteria.
+Our `NSFetchRequest` is configured to iterate over (and return) `Contact` objects, so with a regular `NSCompoundPredicate(orPredicateWithSubpredicates: [..., NSPredicate("SELF.city == %@")]` we cannot achieve what we need.
+We need to iterate over all `addresses`.
+We need some kind of predicate that within a given `Contact` will iterate over all addresses to decide if any of them matches our search query (via `city` property).
+This is exactly the situation where a predicate with a `SUBQUERY` comes handy and is the best possible performance-wise solution (see comparison of results using two other ways you in [my playground](https://github.com/Czajnikowski/Playgrounds/tree/master/Subquery.playground)).

+For many people `SUBQUERY` is an obscure topic but actually the concept behind it is very simple - `SUBQUERY` is a kind of an inner loop (or an inner filter) that works [deep down in the Core Data stack](https://www.objc.io/issues/4-core-data/core-data-fetch-requests/) to work out a set of objects that matches a given criteria.

-#### What we need in our task
+#### How to understand it?
 {: style="text-align: center;"}

-Let's for a moment step back from managed objects and Core Data stack and see what logic do we need to have in place to get the results we expect.
+Let's for a moment step back from managed objects and Core Data and see what logic do we need to have in place to get the results we expect.
 Let's also simplify our task a bit and focus on the hard part - matching against `city` in the `addresses` relation.

 Our goal is to find all contacts that have address which city matches our query, so if we'd work on a regular collection the most basic and explicit implementation we can imagine is:

 {% highlight swift %}
-1  let contacts: [Contact] = [...]
+1  let contacts: [Contact] = ...
 2
 3  var results = [Contact]()
 4  for contact in contacts {